krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

  - On Translate
  - On Vector search

+probably unnecssary imo - the same piece of code generates config for any input module - maybe you want to once over each not sure

  P1.12 - .CONFIG PROPERTY ON MODULE WITHOUT .INIT OR INTERNET CONNECTION TESTS
  - Attempt without .init
  - Attempt without internet connection

+.config works without .init and without internet connection

 P1.13 - .CLICK_DATA PROPERTY ON INEXISTENT MODULE TESTS
  - Attempt on an inexistent module

+you won't be able to attempt - will fail on instantiation

 P1.14 - .CLICK_DATA PROPERTY ON REPLACED MODULE TESTS
  - Attempt on a module that's been duplicated

+not sure what this means but maybe do it

 P1.15 - .CLICK_DATA PROPERTY ON FAILED MODULE TESTS
  - Attempt on a module whose creation failed